Complete Guide to "Undenatured Whey Protein" -

-What Does “Undenatured” or “Non-Denatured” Whey Protein Mean?
+What is “Undenatured” or “Non-Denatured” Protein?

 In this article, we hope to provide some clarity on a few trending buzz words used to both describe and too often market whey protein.
 A protein is said to be “denatured” as a function of its exposure to any element capable of altering any one of the four protein structures, which would yield a reduction in the protein’s nutrient bio-availability.

 In searching storefronts in hopes of finding the best grass-fed whey protein, you will most likely spot a label that states something to the effect, “Undenatured Whey Protein” or even “Non-denatured Whey Protein.”

 The idea behind the marketing point is a suggestion that careful sourcing, manufacturing, and handling is given to the protein to ensure the protein structures are entirely intact.
 This single adjective markets the product’s ability to transfer its nutrients to you.
 This claim also leads to an inference that the other competing brands who are not claiming this front & center may be providing a whey protein that is less bio-available or not bio-available at all.